 - pedagogy — teaching others

-The fee for the Ellsworth class is $500.
+The fee for the Waterville class is $650.

 Students generally spend a minimum of 200 hours outside of class completing homework assignments and a capstone project.